lrkrol/multigradient/docs/README.md

 set(f, 'Position', get(f, 'Position') .* [1 1 2 1]);
 ```

-... we can change its color scale by calling `colormap` with a list of RGB colour values. `multigradient` returns such a list.
+... we can change its color scale by calling `colormap` with an n-by-3 matrix of RGB colour values. `multigradient` returns such a list.
 We can thus call `colormap` with `multigradient` as argument inline.

 To create a simple black-red-yellow-white colormap, we would put those four colours in that order as the first argument to `multigradient`: